A note from James’s family, 2/19/2020

 If you have found yourself stumbling over any of the somewhat less than common words deliberately included in this obituary, be assured that the Professor would have been most pleased to offer one final teaching moment.

-James S. Cutsinger (Ph.D., Harvard) is Professor of Theology and Religious Thought at the University of South Carolina.
+James S. Cutsinger (Ph.D., Harvard) is a Distinguished Professor Emeritus at the University of South Carolina.

-The recipient of a number of teaching awards, including most recently USC’s Michael J. Mungo Distinguished Professor of the Year for 2011, Professor Cutsinger offers courses in Religious Studies at both the undergraduate and graduate levels and directs a series of great books seminars in the University’s prestigious Honors College.
+The recipient of a number of teaching awards, including recognition as USC’s Michael J. Mungo Distinguished Professor of the Year, Cutsinger taught for nearly forty years in the Department of Religious Studies, offering lecture courses at both the undergraduate and graduate levels as well as frequent seminars in the University’s prestigious Honors College.

 Writing on a wide range of figures, including Samuel Taylor Coleridge, Vladimir Solovyov, and C. S. Lewis, Professor Cutsinger is best known for his work on the perennialist or traditionalist school of comparative religious thought and the Swiss philosopher Frithjof Schuon, work informed in a variety of subtle ways by the mystical theology of the Christian East.